hyprxa/cachex/README.md

     return Response(content=data, media_type="application/json")
 ```

-Save the script, call it `main.py`.
+Save the file, call it `main.py`.
 Run the app with `uvicorn main:app` and head to the docs (`/docs`).
-The swagger docs show the correct API arguments and types through the dependency chain
+The swagger docs show the correct API arguments and types through the dependency chain...

 ![Alt text](/docs/img/simple_app_docs.png)

 Next, try the `/datasets/uber1` endpoint.
 Depending on your internet connection, this may take 2-30 seconds to run.
 After it runs once, run it again, the response should load almost instantly!
-You can then repeat this with the `/datasets/uber2` and `datasets/uber3` endpoints.
+You can then repeat this with the `/datasets/uber2` and `datasets/uber3` endpoints if you'd like.